abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 time when monks have the opportunity to spread their wings a bit.
 He wanted to try a walk, as a monk, in England and went with a layman who would be able to help out if necessary.
-This was the first time in our community that anyone had tried a long walk as an alms mendicant, and it took them several months.
+This was the first time in our community that anyone had tried a long walk as an alms mendicant in the West, and it took them several months.

 This last spring the two of them got together and revisited the walk.
 They didn’t do the whole thing.
 They did parts of it for the 25^th^